 For these mochi donuts, I've flavored the donut batter with chocolate.
 To make chocolate mochi cake donuts, mix in melted chocolate and baking cocoa to the batter.
 The combination of both allows for deep chocolate notes without compromising on the chewy mochi texture or moisture.
 These donuts have a gooey chewy chocolate center that's hard to resist.

 Keep them softer by baking for just 30 minutes or bake just a little longer for 35 minutes to crisp up the outside a little bit more.
 Whatever you do, don't bake them for any longer than 35 minutes or your donuts will be rock hard on the outside once they cool!

 Chocolate Black Sesame Mochi Donuts Variation

-Right before the ladies’ retreat, I’d just finished baking this chocolate black sesame loaf cake.
-Inspired by that flavor combo, I also baked up a version with ground up black sesame seeds in the batter in place of the cocoa powder.
+Right before the ladies' retreat, I'd just finished baking this chocolate black sesame loaf cake from my friend Cynthia from Two Red Bowl's cookbook.
+Inspired by her flavor combo, I also baked up a version with ground-up black sesame seeds in the batter in place of the cocoa powder.
 With a combination of rich chocolate mochi and smoky notes of black sesame, this version is my favorite.
 Grind up black sesame seeds in a coffee grinder until they become powdery like flour.

 Chocolate Matcha Mochi Donuts